adewoleaj/UK-Road-Traffic-Accident-Analysis/README.md

 The dataset comprises multiple tables, including accident, vehicle, casualty, and LSOA of the accident location.
 Data cleaning involves addressing missing values, negative entries, and inconsistencies.
 Techniques such as replacing missing values and normalizing data are employed to ensure the dataset's integrity and reliability.

 **Accident Demography:**
-Geographical analysis reveals accident hotspots in major urban cities such as London and Manchester.
+Geographical analysis reveals accident hotspots in major urban cities such as London , Manchester Liverpool, Leeds, and Birmingham.
 Most accidents occur on single-carriage roads within urban areas, with the majority categorized as minor.
 Analysis of casualty and driver demographics highlights trends in age groups and gender distribution.

 ![hotspot](https://github.com/adewoleaj/UK-Road-Traffic-Accident-Analysis/blob/main/accodemt%20decom%20.png?raw=true)